Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Tool_Distribution_Board.md

 ## Power distribution

 Supply between 12V and 32V to the 2-way barrier strip power connector on the board, observing the correct polarity.

+Use the four 2-way JST VH connectors for power out to tool boards.
+Each output is individually fused, with a supplied 5A fuse.

 > If you use a relay to control VIN power to the board, ie the power supply is already switched on, and a relay is used to turn on power to the board, you should use an inrush current limiter wired in series with VIN.
 See the [section on Inrush current here](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Power_choosing#inrush-current){target=_blank}.
 >